Looking to take the free Big 5 Personality test online? Here's one that will take less than 10 minutes and requires no email!

 This the final Big Five trait and is also known as “Emotionality” by other personality theorists.
 People who score high for neuroticism are more likely to experience heightened feelings of anxiety, paranoia, depression, or aggression.
 These feelings may have a large impact on the way that a person behaves or perceives the world.

-Personality psychology is always evolving.
-Researchers have recently added a sixth trait to the Big Five model: honesty-humility.
-The addition of this trait has called for some tweaks to the acronym.
-Researchers have added H to the Big Five, started to represent extraversion with an X, and changed Neuroticism to Emotionality.
+Personality psychology is always changing.
+Researchers have added a sixth trait to the Big Five model: honesty-humility.
+This addition has called for tweaks to the acronym.
+Researchers have added H, started to represent extraversion with an X, and changed Neuroticism to Emotionality.
 These six traits form the HEXACO model of personality.

 Honesty-humility was added as the Big Five started to expand beyond American studies.
 Researchers began to assess whether or not the Big Five were present in languages other than English.
 As this research continued, they realized that all of the Big Five traits were present and honesty and humility kept appearing as an additional trait.